sebnaze/OCD-Analysis/README.md

 The parameters used for DWI preprocessing and the tractography algorithm can be found in `preprocessing/qsiprep_recon_file_100M_seeds.json`.

-For each subject, this creates 100 millions streamlines and a connectivity matrix following some established atlases.
-However, we now want to focus on the structural connectivity between the volumes of interests (cluster or seed VOIs) extracted from the functional analysis.
+For each subject, this creates 100 millions streamlines and connectivity matrices following some established atlases.
+However, we now want to focus on the structural connectivity between the volumes of interests (cluster or seed VOIs) involved in the functional analysis.
 This implies creating a new parcellation (or brain atlas) from those VOIs.
 > _#TODO:_ explain how to create atlas from VOIs

 and generating a connectivity matrix from this new atlas: